fils/fils/README.md

 ### TLDR

 I work mostly in geoinformatics.
-For me, this tends to be an  intersection of software development, semantics, data  and web architecture.
+For me, this tends to be at the intersection of software development, semantics, data and web architecture.

 ### About me